Bagara Rice Recipe (Hyderabadi Bagara Khana, Bagara Chawal)

 Rinse 2 cups of long-grain basmati rice with water 2-3 times until the water runs clear.
 Soak the rice in 5 cups of water for 15-20 minutes.

-Add 2 and ¼ cups of water, 1 and ½ teaspoon salt, ½ teaspoon garam masala powder, and 1 teaspoon lime juice.
+Add 2 ยผ cups of water, 1 ยฝ teaspoons of salt, ยฝ teaspoon of garam masala powder, and 1 teaspoon of lime juice to the pot and stir well.

-Drain the water from the rice and add it to the pot and stir gently.
+Drain the water from the rice, add it to the pot, and stir gently.

-Close the lid of the pot and set the valve to the sealing position.
+Close the pot lid and set the valve to the sealing position.

 Press PRESSURE COOK and set the timer to 6 minutes at high pressure.